particle-iot/docs/src/content/hardware/migration-guides/muon-boron-migration-guide.md

 The Argon and Boron are pin-based modules that can be installed in solderless breadboard for prototyping, can be installed in a socket on your custom board, or soldered directly to your board.
 The modules are in Adafruit Feather form-factor.
 There are male header pins on the bottom.

 The Muon is a larger development module.
 There female headers on the top of the board that accept an expansion card or can be connected to a solderless breadboard using Dupont wires or ribbon cable.
-The Muon contains a M SoM module mounted in a M.2 NGFF socket, a power supply, and various peripheral chips.
+The Muon contains a Particle M SoM mounted in a M.2 NGFF socket, a power supply, and various peripheral chips.

 | Device | Inches | Millimeters (mm) |
 | :--- | :--- | :--- |